CPW Connect Banner Photo

 Reptile and Amphibian Monitoring

-We are attempting to build a volunteer reptile and amphibian monitoring program!
-The goal is to contribute to community science and management decisions at Colorado's State Parks.
-Roles and responsibilities are loose right now, with a hope of formalizing the program and building from the ground up.
+The herptile community science monitoring program is currently being built from the ground up, with future program updates to come.
 Volunteers should have a keen knowledge of reptiles and amphibians and be able to identify species that exist in the desired state park.
 Contact staff to see how you could help build this program!

 more...